-Salary: Negotiable, equivalent to Assistant Principal
+Hours: Full time role Start date: January 2021 or Easter 2021 Salary: Negotiable, equivalent to Assistant Principal

-capitalising on the best tools and technologies that the gaming and Aspirations is a multi academy trust with a deep sense of moral purpose, determined that children receive an excellent education. broader creative digital industries have at their disposal careers in the digital age.
-Young people must be creative, critical thinkers
+Aspirations is a multi academy trust with a deep sense of moral purpose, determined that children receive an excellent education.

-Livingstone Academy Bournemouth is an innovative new school Learn more about Livingstone Academy at for children aged 4 to 18 opening in September 2021 in the heart of www.livingstone-aspirations.org Bournemouth.
-Our ambition is to ensure that all young people leave school equipped with the skills and knowledge to thrive in their future lives and
+Livingstone Academy Bournemouth is an innovative new school for children aged 4 to 18 opening in September 2021 in the heart of Bournemouth.
+Our ambition is to ensure that all young people leave school equipped with the skills and knowledge to thrive in their future lives and careers in the digital age.
+Young people must be creative, critical thinkers who can create technology as well as consume it.